xNaCly/blog/content/posts/2023/calculator-lexer.md

 reader for stepping trough the source in an optimized fashion.
 The function returns a Lexer structure.
 The `cur` field holds the current character.

-The `Lexer.Lex` method is the heart of the tokeniser it iterates over all characters in the buffered reader and tries to recognize structures.
+The heart of the tokeniser is the `Lexer.Lex` method.
+It iterates over all characters in the buffered reader and tries to recognize structures.

-The `Lexer.number` method is called when an number is detected, it then iterates until the current character is no longer a part of a number
+The `Lexer.number` method is called when an number is detected, it then iterates until the current character is no longer a part of a number and returns a `Token` structure.

+`Lexer.advance` requests the next character from the buffered scanner and sets `Lexer.cur` to the resulting charcter.

 {{<callout type="Tip">}}